Brianzchen/scaled-fractal/README.md

 ## Structure outline

-Below is a basic representation of the root project structure. `bootstrap` will be the starting point, which will do nothing more than simply pulling in redux and react and starting the connection to render the initial site, whereas `packages` is the root for mono-repo packages, this will help with splitting our concerns, and we'll get into why that's the case a bit later.
+Below is a basic representation of the root project structure. `frame` will be the starting point, which will do nothing more than simply pulling in redux and react and starting the connection to render the initial site, whereas `packages` is the root for mono-repo packages, this will help with splitting our concerns, and we'll get into why that's the case a bit later.

 ```
 www-tab -
-         |- bootstrap
+         |- frame
          |- packages
          |- public
          |.eslintrc